lucashuang248/Lumoo/quizandcorrections.md

 An application that allows users to view descriptions and photographs of local landmarks

-## Quiz 3 Questions and CorrecStep 1:
+## Quiz 3 Questions and Corrections 1:

 ![Screen Shot 2022-05-03 at 1 27 51 PM](https://user-images.githubusercontent.com/89277966/166560426-16aa87b1-9a4c-4417-b4e5-323ec3510ffe.png)